Homotopy trust-region method for phase-field approximations in perimeter-regularized binary optimal control: Applications of the algorithmic framework

 \section{Applications of the algorithmic framework}

 We discuss two classes of problems.
 In \cref{sec:application_elliptic}, we consider the case of elliptic equations and briefly argue that non-standard regularity theory allows to certify \cref{ass:general_var,ass:algorithm}.
+In \cref{sec:application_elliptic_control} we provide a numerical setup and computational results for the elliptic equation.
 In \cref{sec:application_wave}, we consider a more challenging class of coefficient-control problems for acoustic wave equations.
 Here, we point out the gaps between our regularity assumptions.
 In \cref{sec:numerical_experiments}, we give a numerical setup for the acoustic wave equations and provide some computational results in order to illustrate the algorithm albeit outside of the scope of its assumptions.